 Here is some information about current non-human ape trainers:

-- Steve Martin’s Working Wildlife (not associated with comedian Steve Martin) was the last Hollywood-specific training facility for chimpanzees.
+- Steve Martin's Working Wildlife (not associated with comedian Steve Martin) was the last Hollywood-specific training facility for chimpanzees.
 Chimpanzees Suzy, Billy, and Eli made various appearances in music videos, commercials, and TV shoes..
 Martin has a history of discarding chimpanzees to roadside zoos and pseudo-sanctuaries when he no longer has a use for them.
 He sent Suzy, Billy, and Eli to Wildlife Waystation in California in 2019 before it announced it was closing.
 They will be going to accredited facilities from Wildlife Waystation soon.

 - The Rosaire-Zoppe family is still involved in the antiquated animal circus business, usually operating under the name Big Cat Habitat and Gulf Coast Sanctuary in Florida.
 Chance, a chimpanzee in their care, is also leased out for entertainment purposes.
 He appeared in the movie Wolf of Wall Street.